karan-deepsync/Punctuation_Predictor/README.md

 `--sequence_length`: __should be the same as training sequence length__, _default=50_

-`predictor.py --input "this is a string of text with no punctuation this is a new sentence"`
+`python predictor.py --input "this is a string of text with no punctuation this is a new sentence"`

 ## Model Setup
 I began with was a single uni-direction LSTM but it got confused with comma and period.
 After changing to bi-direction LSTM, the performance of period is much better.